tomaka/luawrapper/README.md

 * you need an up-to-date compiler now
 * you now need some headers-only library from boost
 * breaking change: `LuaContext` is no longer in the the `Lua` namespace
-* breaking change: you can't pass lambdas to `writeVariable` anymore, use `writeFunction` instead
+* breaking change: you can't pass directly lambdas to `writeVariable` anymore, use `writeFunction` instead or convert them to `std::function`
 * a lot of features have been added: lua arrays, polymorphic functions, etc.
 * the implementation is really a lot cleaner, and probably faster and with less bugs

 ### Examples
-All the examples are in C++, except of course the parameter passed to "executeCode".
+All the examples are in C++, except of course the parameter passed to `executeCode`.

 #### Example 1: reading and writing variables